Skip to main content

 cp -r .devcontainer .devcontainer.bak

-2. Run aibox sync -- it will overwrite the existing files
+2. Run aibox apply -- it will overwrite the existing files

 3. Move any custom configuration into aibox.toml: